Chunky Panday: 1987–1993: Debut and early success

-Panday debuted his acting career with the 1987 multi-starer film Aag Hi Aag opposite Neelam Kothari.
+He made his acting debut in 1987 with the film Panday debuted his acting career with the 1987 multi-starer film Aag Hi Aag opposite Neelam Kothari and gained recognition for his supporting role as Babban in Tezaab (1988), which earned him a Filmfare nomination for Best Supporting Actor.
 Film producer Pahlaj Nihalani gave Panday his first break in 1987 by signing him up for two films, his debut film and Paap Ki Duniya.
 His second successful film was Paap Ki Duniya with Sunny Deol and Neelam Kothari.
 Subsequently, Panday appeared in many multi-hero films from 1987 to 1993.
 In 1988, Panday was appreciated for his supporting role in N. Chandra's film Tezaab featuring Anil Kapoor and Madhuri Dixit.
 Panday played the character of Babban, Munna's (Anil Kapoor) friend.
 For his performance in Tezaab, Panday was nominated for the Filmfare Award for Best Supporting Actor.

 Since then he has appeared in many films with mixed success throughout the late 1980s and 1990s.
 Most of his films where he had the leading role did not fare well at the box office.
 In most films, he was cast in supporting roles to senior actors like Rajesh Khanna, Dharmendra, Jeetendra, Sunny Deol and Sanjay Dutt.
 Some of those hit films with him in second lead, are Paap Ki Duniya (1988), Khatron Ke Khiladi (1988), Ghar Ka Chiraag (1989), Nakabandi, Zahreelay (1990), Rupaye Dus Karod, Vishwatma (1992), Lootere (1993) and Aankhen (1993).
 His solo hit was Parda Hai Parda (1992).